Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

-Rani et al. \cite{Rani} considered a number of sensor nodes, deployed randomly in a network field.
-All these nodes are equipped with limited power batteries and have equal short radio range.
-A base station with unlimited source of energy as a central administrative authority is also deployed in the network field.
+Rani et al. \cite{Rani} considered several sensor nodes, deployed randomly in a network field.
+All these nodes are equipped with limited-power batteries and have a short radio range.
+A base station with an unlimited source of energy as a central administrative authority is also deployed in the network field.
 It is also considered that the nodes of the network form clusters.
 A cluster consists of cluster members and a cluster head.
-The proposed scheme uses the evolutionary game theory in cluster formation, and non-cooperative game theory to detect the malicious nodes in the network.
-When a node receives a trust request it has two possible actions: to reply, or not reply.
-When a node replies it has some communication cost, that helps in energy efficiency.
-The malicious nodes can perform BMA, OOA, packet modification, collusion attacks, DoS, BA, WHA.
-The experiments performed on NS-3 simulator focusing on: detection rate, average energy consumption, comparison with other schemes, trust evaluation time and detection time.
+The proposed scheme uses evolutionary game theory in cluster formation and non-cooperative game theory to detect malicious nodes in the network.
+When a node receives a trust request, it has two possible actions: to reply or not reply.
+When a node replies, it has some communication cost, which helps in energy efficiency.
+The malicious nodes can perform BMA, OOA, packet modification, collusion attacks, DoS, BA, and WHA.
+The experiments performed on the NS-3 simulator focused on: detection rate, average energy consumption, comparison with other schemes, trust evaluation time, and detection time.
 The results were presented in diagrams.
 The authors are presenting a cluster formation solution, which is a main issue in cluster-based networks.
 One drawback we identified is that the authors can expand their solution to cover more attacks.

 Duan et al. \cite{Duan} adopted watchdog.
 Each sensor node is responsible for monitoring the behavior of its neighbors.
-A WSN was considered consisting of a few sink nodes and a number of sensor nodes.
+A WSN was considered to consist of a few sink nodes and several sensor nodes.
 The main goal of this paper is to reduce energy consumption and latency for trust evaluation.
 The paper proposed a method to find the optimal number of recommendations needed for trust evaluation while maintaining a high security level.
-The nodes are considered as players with the following strategies: reply or not reply to save energy for trust computation.
+The nodes are considered players with the following strategies: reply or not reply to save energy for trust computation.
 So this paper is proposing a dilemma game.
-The malicious nodes may perform BMA, DoS or selfish attack.
+The malicious nodes may perform BMA, DoS, or selfish attacks.
 The parameter used to calculate the trust is energy.
 NS-2 simulator was used to perform the following experiments: optimal selection of some values related to the trust process and comparison with other mechanisms.
 The results are presented in diagrams.
 One drawback of the solution is the overhead produced by the trust requests.
 On the other hand, the authors are examining energy consumption.